Jack's Classic All Purpose 20-20-20 Review

 Why people keep a tub of this around

-Jack’s Classic works for the kind of buyer who wants one general-purpose fertilizer instead of a shelf full of plant foods.
-That is a big part of its appeal.
-It is balanced, water soluble, and simple enough to use on houseplants, containers, and mixed garden plantings without turning every feeding into a chemistry project.
+Jack’s Classic centers the feeding routine around one balanced, water-soluble formula.
+That simplicity is a big part of its appeal.
+It is balanced, easy to mix, and clear to use on houseplants, containers, and mixed garden plantings.

 What it is like to use